stagetimerio/audience-reactions/README.md

-# ❤️ Audience Reactions | by stagetimer.io
+# ❤️ Audience Reacts | by stagetimer.io